gabrielfranh/gabrielfranh/README.md

 ![GitHub followers](https://img.shields.io/github/followers/gabrielfranh?style=social)
 ![GitHub User's stars](https://img.shields.io/github/stars/gabrielfranh?style=social)

 I am a 24-year-old .NET developer with 5 years of experience and specializing in microservices architecture.
 I work extensively in the AWS environment, with technologies such as Kubernetes, Docker, and RabbitMQ.
-Currently, I'm in my final semester of a Computer Science degree at UNESP.
+Currently, I'm in my final semester of a Computer Science degree at UNESP and working at GFT, outsourced within BTG Pactual bank

 ## 🔭 What I'm Working On
 - **Microservices Projects**: Developing scalable and robust microservices solutions.